chinelotetteh/HEART-DISEASE-MACHINE-LEARNING-PREDICTION.ipynb/README.md

 The target variable is a binary classification (1 = Presence of heart disease, 0 = No heart disease).

+**Technologies Used:**

+- Python

+- Pandas, NumPy (Data Manipulation)

+- Matplotlib, Seaborn (Visualizations)

+- Scikit-learn (Model Development & Evaluation)

+- Jupyter Notebook

  **Methodology:** This project is implemented in Python using Jupyter Notebook and follows a systematic machine-learning pipeline:

-**1. Data Preprocessing:** Data inspection, handling missing values and duplicates, feature scaling by standardizing the continuous features, checking dataset structure, statistical summaries and feature selection.
+- Data Preprocessing: Data inspection, handling missing values and duplicates, feature scaling by standardizing the continuous features, checking dataset structure, statistical summaries and feature selection.

-**2. Exploratory Data Analysis (EDA):** Distribution of target variable, correlation heatmap, histograms and pairplots, feature importance.
+- Exploratory Data Analysis (EDA): Distribution of target variable, correlation heatmap, histograms and pairplots, feature importance.

-**3. Model Development & Evaluation:** Splitting of dataset into training set and testing set, training and evaluation of 3 machine learnong models: Logistic Regression, Decision Tree and Random Forest.
+- Model Development & Evaluation: Splitting of dataset into training set and testing set, training and evaluation of 3 machine learnong models: Logistic Regression, Decision Tree and Random Forest.

-**4. Performance Metrics:** Using the following metrics: Accuracy, Precision, Recall, F1-Score, ROC-AUC
+- Performance Metrics: Using the following metrics: Accuracy, Precision, Recall, F1-Score, ROC-AUC

-**5. Model Comparison**
+- Model Comparison

-**6. Visualizations**

-**Technologies Used:**

-Python

-Pandas, NumPy (Data Manipulation)

-Matplotlib, Seaborn (Visualizations)

-Scikit-learn (Model Development & Evaluation)

-Jupyter Notebook
+- Visualizations

-🚀 **Future Work**
+**Future Work:**

 Explore advanced models (XGBoost, LightGBM).

 Deploy the best model using Flask or FastAPI.

-🤝 **Contributions**
+**Contributions:**

 Contributions are welcome!
 Feel free to fork this repository and submit pull requests.

-📧 **Contact**
+**Contact:**

 If you have any questions or suggestions, feel free to reach out via LinkedIn or open an issue.